Maple – Dreams – Nine of Hardwoods (Swords)

 Genus: Acer – Family: Sapindaceae

-Sugar maple, Acer saccharum, or hard maple is native to North America.
-It is one of the few species in the maple genus that is considered a “climax species.”
+Sugar maples are one of the few species in the Acer genus considered a “climax species,” meaning its appearance signals a mature eco-system.
 The majority of maples are “pioneer species.”
-Sugar maples can reach heights of 150 feet tall and live for 400 years.
-They are seen as symbols of strength and endurance.
+Sugar maples reach heights of 150 ft. tall and can live for 400 years.
+They are seen as symbols of beauty, strength and inner sweetness.

-Message: Sugar maple reminds us to tap into our dreams by allowing our emotions to be seen.
-If we are experiencing nightmares or wake up feeling lethargic, sad, fearful or tired sugar maple is here to encourage us to see their deeper meaning.
-Often our fears and insecurities are reflections of the expectations and perceptions we place on our self.
-By owning our dreams, we are empowered to bring our subconscious thoughts to consciousness.
-By truly seeing how we are perceiving ourselves and or our situation we can begin to see the areas we need to heal deep within us or the changes we need to make in our lives.
-Fearless dreaming can help release our fears.
+Message: Sugar maple reminds us to tap into our dreams by allowing our emotions to acknowledged for what they are.
+If we are experiencing nightmares or wake up feeling lethargic, sad, fearful or tired sugar maple encourages us to seek out the deeper meaning.
+Often our fears and insecurities are reflections of the expectations and perceptions we have placed on our self.
+By owning our dreams, we empowered our subconscious to bring our thoughts to consciousness.
+By truly seeing how we are perceiving ourselves or our situation we can begin to see the areas we need to focus on and the changes we need to make in our lives.
+Fearless dreaming can help us release our deepest and darkest fears.

 Challenge: Restless sleep, inability to dream or remember dreams.
 Being resistant to following your dreams or allowing dreams to guide you.
 Could also be excessive day dreaming.